 Astragalus geyeri var. geyeri occurs from at about 1200-1900m elevation in sandy fastdraining soils associated with Shadscale (Atriplex confertiflora) to Single-needle pinyon (Pinus monophylla).
-A. geyeri is rare in California only occurring in SE Lassen County and Inyo County.
-The Lassen County records are from the 1993 & 1997.
+A. geyeri is rare in California, only occurring in SE Lassen County and Inyo County.
+The Lassen County records are from 1993 & 1997.
 The Inyo County records are from 1973 in the Owens Valley, and a northern Panamint Mountains record from 1937 from the head of Wood Canyon at about 1939 m elevation.
 This is an annual herb, stems prostrate to ascending, minutely strigose.
 Leaves are pinnate compound, 1.5-10 cm long, leaflets 3-13 spaced 5-15 mm apart, linear to oblong, terminal leaflet often longer than others.
 Inflorescence is down in foliage, 3-8 flowers per cluster, flowers ascending to reflexed, petals white to lilac-blushed, keel tip purple, banner 5.2-7.6mm, recurved 45 degrees or more, keel 3.8-4.8.mm long.
 Fruit 15-25mm long and 6-10mm wide, inflated, distinctly curved, surface minutely strigose, thin papery, beak triangular.
+The seeds are small, dispersed by wind but don't go to far, and are most likely long lived.

 Not since the 1973 Mary DeDecker records, has this species been recorded in Inyo County.

 The DeDecker location is not GPS'ed but only a general TRS location is given.
-The general area was searched for a few hours by Zach Nelson and Jerry Zatorski, on May 11, 2017, but no plants were found.
+The general area was searched for a few hours by Inyo County staff in May, but no plants were found.
 The habitat appeared to be relatively stable with many expected shrub, and herbaceous species found, but A. geyeri var. geyeri is a relatively small plant about 10cm tall and 10-15cm wide, so plants could have been easily hidden behind a shrub and out of view.
-On May 25, 2017, a new population of A. geyeri var. geyeri was located near Farmers Pond in the Laws USGS guadrat, and in May, 2019 and May, 2020 this site was revisited.
-On May 11, 2020 a new location was found 2.9 miles south of Manzanar Reward Rd. east of the Owens River, about 0.5 mile north of the Reinhackle gauging station on the Owens River, in the sandy xeric upland above the river floodplain.
+In 2017, a population of A. geyeri var. geyeri was found north Farmers Pond in the Laws USGS quadrat, since then this site has been revisited each May.
+In 2020, a population was found 2.9 miles south of Manzanar Reward Rd, east of the Owens River, north of the Reinhackle Gauging Station, in the sandy xeric upland above the river floodplain, and since then this site has been revisited each May.

-For the Farmers Pond location in 2017 a total of 18 plants were found, all were in fruit and a few had some senesced flowers.
-In 2019, 150 plants were found, about 25% were vegetative only and 75% were in flower and fruit.
-In 2021, no plants were found.
-In 2022, 5 plants were found, all in flower and fruit.
+In 2023 at the Farmers Pond location, 126 plants were found, 87% in flower and the remainder vegetative.
 The plants were up to 10 cm tall and 10-15cm wide.
-The habitat is hummocky upland, the plants occurring on the sandy hummocks not in the small 'playaettes' in between.
+The habitat is hummocky upland, the plants occurring on the sandy hummocks not in the small 'playa-ettes' in between.
 Associated species are a mix of woody shrubs and herbaceous perennials and annuals that are rain-water dependent, not wetland indicator species.
-The area is managed as range for cattle, and has likely been this way since the late 19th Century.
-The area is also frequented by cottontail rabbits and jack rabbits, rodents (squirrels, mice, rats) native to the Owens Valley, Tule elk and mule deer are year round residents, and some hawk moth larvae predation was noted on nearby plants.
+The area is managed as a range for cattle and has likely been this way since the late 19th Century.
+The area is also frequented by cottontail rabbits and jack rabbits, rodents (squirrels, mice, rats) native to the Owens Valley, Tule elk and mule deer are year-round residents, and some hawk moth larvae predation was noted on nearby plants.

-For the Reinhackle location in 2020 a total of 97 plants were found, about 35% were vegetative, 58% were in flower, 1% were in fruit, and 6% were in flower and fruit.
-In 2022, no plants were found at this location.
+in 2023 at the Reinhackle location, 162 plants were found, almost all (> 98%) were vegetative and only small the remainder were in flower.
 The habitat is Greasewood shrub with sandy hummucks and small playa-ettes between.
 Associated species are woody shrubs and annuals that are rain-water dependent, not wetland indicator species.
-In 2021 no plants were found.

 Martin F. Wojciechowski & Richard Spellenberg 2017.
-Astragalus geyeri var. geyeri, in Jepson Flora Project (eds.)
+Astragalus geyeri var. geyeri, in Jepson

+Flora Project (eds.)
 Jepson eFlora, http://ucjeps.berkeley.edu/cgibin/get_IJM.pl?tid=54745, accessed on November 01, 2017.